YUNEEC/MFiExample/README.md

 # MFiExample

-This should be a minimal example app on how to connect wia MFi to the ST10C and the H520.
+This is a minimal iOS example app on how to use the Dronecode SDK and connect wia MFi to the ST10C and the H520.
+The app is based on the [Dronecode SDK Swift example app](https://github.com/Dronecode/DronecodeSDK-Swift/tree/master/SampleCode/SwiftSampleCode).

 ## Instructions